Confirmation » Youth Confirmation

 Confirmation Sessions

-Year one students have the option to meet Sundays at 3:30 pm or Tuesdays at 6pm or 7:30 pm.
+• Year one students have the option to meet Sundays at 3:30 pm, Mondays at 7 pm, or Wednesdays at 7:00 pm.
 There is limited space available in each group so register early to get your first choice!

 Community Service